Be on the look out for new guidelines

 All submissions for fiction should follow proper manuscript format.
 Please send them to firstname.lastname@example.org.
 Attach submissions in .doc or .rtf format.
 We will not accept submissions embedded in the body of an email.
 Along with your manuscript, include a cover letter.
 The letter should include your bio.
-We will not consider multiple submissions or simultaneous submissions.
+We WILL consider multiple submissions or simultaneous submissions, but please let us know if it has been accepted elsewhere.

 To receive payment for your story or non-fiction article, you will need a PayPal account.
 We pay 5 cents per word for original fiction up to 6000 words on publication for first world rights.
 For reprint fiction, we pay 1 cent per word up to 6000 words for nonexclusive reprint rights.
 For nonfiction articles, we pay 5 cents per word up to 3000 words.